nss-cohort-37/Bangazon-API-Silver-Snakes/README.md

 ## Plan

 First, you need to plan.
-Your team needs to use the official SQL script (see below) and build a  Bangazon ERD using [dbdiagram.io](dbdiagram.io).
+The official SQL script for creating the database is already in this repository (see below).
+Before you start coding, take a moment and look at the SQL script and build a Bangazon ERD using [dbdiagram.io](dbdiagram.io).
 Once your team agrees that the ERD is complete, you must get it approved by your lead developer before you begin writing code for the API.

 ## Modeling